iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-your-access-key.md

 Now that you've configured credentials for your bucket, you can [load your bucket data into Apperate](./loading-data-from-aws-s3.md) for delivering to your apps.

-If you're interested in granting Apperate's S3 user read access to the bucket instead of using AWS credentials, see [Accessing S3 via Storage Integration](./accessing-s3-via-storage-integration.md).
+If you're interested in granting Apperate's S3 user read access to the bucket instead of using AWS credentials, see [Access S3 via Storage Integration](./accessing-s3-via-storage-integration.md).